• Skip to main content

 Blend

-Pour the pineapple juice in the blender and then, add the coconut cream, frozen pineapple and lime juice.
+Pour the pineapple juice (or water) into the blender and then, add the coconut cream, frozen pineapple and lime juice.

-Blend on high-speed until very smooth.
-I recommend to take a break to scrape the walls and bottom of the blender with a spatula to ensure no pieces of fruits are left unblended.
+Blend on high speed until very smooth.
+I recommend taking a break to scrape the walls and bottom of the blender with a spatula to ensure no pieces of fruit are left unblended.

 Serve